 Stevens Square homeowners will also benefit from condominium ownership.
 This will allow them to spend less time with home maintenance and more time enjoying life…and new friends.

 An 18.98 acre Master Planned Community

 The Stevens Square at Baxter Woods condominiums are Portland, Maine’s first and only 55+ Active Adult community.
-They are also part of an 18.98 acre master planned campus at the heart of the city.
-And it is directly next to the forever preserved 30 acre Baxter Woods.
+They are also part of an 18.98-acre master-planned campus at the heart of the city.
+And it is directly next to the forever preserved 30-acre Baxter Woods.

 Within the campus there is even more green space.
-The former Maine Girls’ Academy building is in the process of being transformed into the Stevens Square Community Center, complete with fitness center, indoor pool, large auditorium, and classroom spaces.
+The former Maine Girls’ Academy building is in the process of being transformed into the Stevens Square Community Center, complete with a fitness center, indoor pool, a large auditorium, and classroom spaces.
 The Motherhouse at Baxter Woods sits at the center of it all.

 The Motherhouse at Baxter Woods: Award-winning Historic Preservation

 In addition to gathering space available to Stevens Square at Baxter Woods homeowners, the Motherhouse at Baxter Woods is home to 88 households.
 The strong sense of community already in place will bolster the growing camaraderie among future Stevens Square homeowners.

 The Motherhouse (nee St. Joseph’s Convent) is the result of over a century of history and a visionary, award-winning preservation effort by Stevens Square creator Kevin Bunker of Developers Collaborative.
 No stranger to awards, Kevin will be honored again on December 13th by the City of Portland Development Council when he receives the 2019 Economic Development Achievement Award.